 There was no significant relationship between the mean complexity of the regeneration module (Table @ref(tab:tableModels)) and the overestimation proportion at a diameter threshold of 7 cm (Figure S6).
-All the models except 4C had significant differences between the observed and simulated mean regeneration values.
+All models except 4C had significant differences between the observed and simulated mean recruitment values.
 Therefore it was not possible to differentiate in terms of performance between models type (empirical or process based), or their scales (stand, landscape or global) (Table S5).
-The values of regeneration species diversity simulated by each model were also assessed against the observed data to see if there was a difference between models that include a feedback compared to those that did not; all the models except ForCEEPs(f) and FORMIND had significant differences (Table S6).
+The values of species diversity in the recruitment simulated by each model were also assessed against the observed data to see if there was a difference between models that include a feedback compared to those that did not; all the models except ForCEEPs(f) and FORMIND had significant differences (Table S6).
 It is noteworthy that for the model ForCEEPS the pattern changed from the overprediction of species diversity in the regeneration to a diversity level that is closer to observations when the recruitment module included feedback (ForCEEPs(f)).

-Regeneration gradients on regeneration niches
+Regeneration gradients and regeneration niches

-When evaluating regeneration levels along key gradients of light availability (basal area), temperature (degree-days) and soil moisture (climatic water balance), distinct features emerged: the models reproduced the effect of basal area in both its magnitude and patterns (Figure @ref(fig:nvTrend710BAlightTemp) and S7) considerably better than the effects of the climatic gradients, where they featured varying patterns.
+When evaluating total tree recruitment levels along key gradients of light availability (basal area), temperature (degree-days) and soil moisture (climatic water balance), distinct features emerged: the models reproduced the effect of basal area in both its magnitude and patterns (Figure 7 and S7) considerably better than the effects of the climatic gradients, where they featured varying patterns.

-In the observed data, regeneration levels decreased clearly with increasing stand basal area (Figure @ref(fig:nvTrend710BAlightTemp)a).
+In the observed data, recruitment levels decreased clearly with increasing stand basal area (Figure 7a).
 This trend was captured by the Landis-II model only, albeit at much lower values of basal area than in the observations.
-The other models featured distinctly different trends, such as (1) an increase in regeneration levels with increasing total basal area followed by the absence of regeneration at high values of basal area (ForCEEPS, ForCEEPS(f), FORMIND, TreeMig and LPJ-GUESS), (2) almost constant regeneration levels with basal area (ForClim 11, xComp, LandClim and aDGVM2), or (3) an increase of regeneration up to a certain value of stand basal area followed by a decrease at even higher values of stand basal area, with model-specific thresholds (4C, ForClim 1, PICUS, SIBYLA and iLand).
+The other models featured distinctly different trends, such as (1) an increase in recruitment levels with increasing total basal area followed by the absence of recruitment at high values of basal area (ForCEEPS, ForCEEPS(f), FORMIND, TreeMig and LPJ-GUESS), (2) almost constant recruitment levels with basal area (ForClim 11, xComp, LandClim and aDGVM2), or (3) an increase of recruitment up to a certain value of stand basal area followed by a decrease at even higher values of stand basal area, with model-specific thresholds (4C, ForClim 1, PICUS, SIBYLA and iLand).

-The observed regeneration did not change much across the climatic water balance gradient, and showed a slight increase with temperature.
-The models did not match the observed regeneration patterns across the gradients of soil moisture and temperature (Figure @ref(fig:nvTrend710BAlightTemp)b,c and S7), and neither was there a clear pattern across models.
-Regarding the soil moisture gradient, a group of models featured decreasing regeneration with increasing soil moisture (4C, ForClim 1, ForClim11, SIBYLA, xComp, PICUS, LandClim, TreeMig and iLand), while a few models showed the opposite trend (ForCEEPS(f), FORMIND and LPJ-GUESS).
-Across the temperature gradient, all the models that featured a decrease in regeneration levels with increasing soil moisture showed the opposite trend (i.e., more regeneration with increasing temperature), except for 4C.
+The observed recruitment did not change much across the climatic water balance gradient, and showed a slight increase with temperature.
+Neither did the models generally match the observed recruitment patterns across these gradients (Figure 7b,c), nor was there a clear pattern across models.
+Regarding the soil moisture gradient, a group of models featured decreasing recruitment with increasing soil moisture (4C, ForClim 1, ForClim11, SIBYLA, xComp, PICUS, LandClim, TreeMig and iLand), while a few models showed the opposite trend (ForCEEPS(f), FORMIND and LPJ-GUESS).
+Across the temperature gradient, all the models that featured a decrease in recruitment levels with increasing soil moisture showed the opposite trend (i.e., more recruitment with increasing temperature), except for 4C.
 The other models did not feature a clear pattern.

 Silver fir (Abies alba), beech (Fagus sylvatica), Scots pine (Pinus sylvestris) and oak (Quercus spp.) were the species observed most frequently in the EuFoRIa data.
-Most models captured well the share of basal area in the regeneration of these five species compared to the observed data along the two major climatic gradients (Figure @ref(fig:diff), cf. Figure S8).
+Most models captured well the share of basal area in the recruitment of these five species compared to the observed data along the two major climatic gradients (Figure 8, cf. Figure S8).
 However, the models differed considerably in the way in which they simulated these climatic niches.